Black-ish: Season 1 (2014–2015)

-Black-ish has been met with generally positive reviews from critics.
-Rotten Tomatoes gives season 1 an approval rating of 86% based on 56 reviews, with an average rating of 7.3/10.
-The site's consensus states, "Although it seems uncertain of its target audience, Black-ish ingratiates with a diverse cast and engaging cultural issues."
-Metacritic gave season 1 a weighted average score of 77 out of 100, based on 31 critics, indicating "generally favorable reviews".
-Rolling Stone′s December 4, 2014, issue called it "one of the only new network comedies worth watching," praising in particular Laurence Fishburne's performance.
+black-ish debuted to generally positive reviews.
+Rotten Tomatoes gives Season 1 an approval rating of 87% based on 62 reviews, with an average rating of 7.4/10.
+The site's consensus states, "Although it seems uncertain of its target audience, black-ish ingratiates with a diverse cast and engaging cultural issues."
+Metacritic gave Season 1 a weighted average score of 77 out of 100, based on 34 critics, indicating "generally favorable reviews".
+Critics praised the show for addressing important cultural issues while providing strong comedic elements.